adamthede/nss-family-digest/README.md

-NSS - Family Digest
+NSS - Answers 2 Answers
 ===================

 Ruby on Rails Capstone Project.
-"Family Digest" manages and publishes a weekly digest of questions and answers, submitted by a group of family members.
+"Answers 2 Answers" manages and publishes a weekly digest of questions and answers, submitted by a group people.

 ## Features: